-This document is issued pursuant to the requirements of the Capital Requirements Directive ("CRD") and the Prudential Sourcebook for Banks, Building Societies and Investment Firms ("BIPRU").
+This document is issued pursuant to the requirements of the Capital Requirements Regulation ("CRR") and the Capital Requirements Directive ("CRD") which are referred collectively as CRD IV.
 It provides information on the Manchester Building Society Group's Capital, Risk Exposures and Risk Assessment Processes, which are provided to the market for the benefit of the market.